aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/comparison/feature-specific-considerations.md

 During the upgrade, the existing deployed resources are not modified and remain in the original ASEA CloudFormation stacks.
 The firewalls can continue to be managed as before (i.e. outside the accelerator) and no other actions are needed in relation to the upgrade.

-During the configuration conversion a `firewalls/instances` configuration block is added to the customizations-config.yaml file to allow the use of ${ACCEL_LOOKUP variables in the network-config.file to reference the firewall instances.
+During the configuration conversion a `firewalls/instances` configuration block is added to the customizations-config.yaml file to allow the use of ${ACCEL_LOOKUP} variables in the network-config.file to reference the firewall instances.

 #### Which configuration changes to ASEA Firewall instances are supported from LZA?